-Decomposition 9 Observation Recommendation &amp; Observation Initial findings of ground investigations would be useful to understand the emerging findings and likely significant effects A minerals safeguarding assessment and Preliminary Sources Study Report (PSSR) have not been included in the PEIR which are important sources of information that would assist stakeholders.
-The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features. • The assessment should consider leachate and cavity formation in made ground, which are environmental risks that should be considered.
+T Recommendation & Observation Initial findings of ground investigations would be useful to understand the emerging findings and likely significant effects A minerals safeguarding assessment and Preliminary Sources Study Report (PSSR) have not been included in the PEIR which are important sources of information that would assist stakeholders.
+The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features.
+The assessment should consider leachate and cavity formation in made ground, which are environmental risks that should be considered.
 Operation The Environmental Impacts Update states that design change would have a negligible effect on the assessment presented in the PEIR.
 No assessment has been provided within the Environmental Impacts Update to demonstrate that a 'no change' assessment if feasible.
 Recommendation & Observation Mitigation measures are predicated on the findings of future studies and risk assessments which are yet to be undertaken and as such potential measures have still not been cited.
 The statement that the effect is not likely to be significant will depend wholly on the findings of those studies and mitigation provided.
 Further detail is required.
-The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features Materials and Waste Construction Although the benefits of this design change would result in a reduction in construction material and waste in this locality, the Application Boundary has changed substantially, that this cannot be regarded as an improvement from the Statutory Consultation scheme.
-Recommendation & Observation Further detailed required for use of rail and river for movement of material, plant and equipment and the environmental and transport impacts of this movement. • The use of highly sustainable and innovative methods of movements should be appraised, such as the use of clean fuel and hybrid vehicles in the supply chain and on site. • Highways England to fully study where material can be re-used for the benefit of Thurrock, to include consideration for when the market might be 'swamped' with other material from cumulative schemes and identify the specific sources for materials and detailed construction impacts of these. • Highways England should make commitments, secured in an appropriate DCO Requirement to local sourcing, extending to materials, workers, plant and equipment, where possible. • The assessment does not state where material will be reused to minimise the need for off-site haulage and handling. • There is little evidence that the requirements for materials has been researched and that a robust supply, use and disposal strategy established.
+The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features Materials Construction and Waste locality, the Application Boundary has changed substantially, that this cannot be regarded as an improvement from the Statutory Consultation scheme.
+Recommendation & Observation Further detailed required for use of rail and river for movement of material, plant and equipment and the environmental and transport impacts of this movement. • The use of highly sustainable and innovative methods of movements should be appraised, such as the use of clean fuel and hybrid vehicles in the supply chain and on site.
+Highways England to fully study where material can be re-used for the benefit of Thurrock, to include consideration for when the market might be 'swamped' with other material from cumulative schemes and identify the specific sources for materials and detailed construction impacts of these.
+Highways England should make commitments, secured in an appropriate DCO Requirement to local sourcing, extending to materials, workers, plant and equipment, where possible. • The assessment does not state where material will be reused to minimise the need for off-site haulage and handling.
+There is little evidence that the requirements for materials has been researched and that a robust supply, use and disposal strategy established.